spin-systems/quill/README.md

 16          labs       qu-labs        1            git@gitlab.com:qu-labs/qu-labs.gitlab.io.git   True
 ```

-We can now use this to generate [a nice README](src/quill/fold/README.md) for the `fold` subpackage!
+We can now use this to generate a nice README for the spin.systems superrepo(?) corresponding to
+a nicely formatted markdown doc of the info in this DataFrame.
+(TODO)